 Your tongue feels hairy.
 Yes, hairy.
 Not just that, it looks hairy, too.
 What has happened and what can you do to treat it?

 Hairy tongue is when the bumps on the surface of the tongue enlarge, taking the appearance of small hairs.
 Normally, these bumps, called papillae, only grow 1 millimeter before shedding.
-If you have hairy tongue, however, they do not shed and become elongated.
+If you have this condition, however, the hair does not shed and become elongated.
 The surface of the tongue can also turn brown or black if bacteria or yeast colonize the elongated papillae.
 About 13 percent of the population has hairy tongue.

 Some medicines, such as those used to treat acid reflux, can cause this issue.
 Radiation therapy for head and neck cancer treatment can sometimes cause hairy tongue.

-Smoking, drinking, and excessive caffeine consumption can cause hairy tongue.
-Dehydration, in addition to causing problems with your voice and throat, can also be a factor in causing hairy tongue.
+Smoking, drinking, and excessive caffeine consumption are possible causes.
+Dehydration, in addition to causing problems with your voice and throat, can also cause this condition.

 Finally, poor oral hygiene may cause these tongue issues.